 Other approaches to behavioral change focus on avoiding specific undesirable behaviors that hurt and weaken relationships with God, others, or self.
 In contrast, ARMOR is a faith-based approach that focuses on practicing specific desirable behaviors that heal and strengthen those relationships and replace the undesirable behaviors.

-Get professional counseling from a licensed therapist to address psychological pain and trauma.
+Professional counselors help to address psychological pain and trauma.